-Co-variation of SNPs with variables reflecting fishing effort was only observed in the cumulative impacts variable i.e. cum_impact† (Ramírez et al., 2018, 2021), where climate impacts on sardine biomass and spawning is combined with fishing effort footprint.
-Such a finding agrees with multiple lines of evidence where fishing may alter fluctuations in sardine stocks, but may not be the primary source of change (Checkley et al., 2017; Coll et al., 2019; Saraux et al., 2019) and the fact that environmental parameters (ICES, 2015) and in particular temperature and food are essential factors for sardines in general.
-Despite the fact that fishing effort alone does not covariate with any of the SNPs, its role and significance cannot be overruled.
-Unarguably fishing effort is affecting sardine stocks and might become detrimental to their sustainability (Ramírez et al., 2018, 2021).
-For example, in areas where elderly age classes are wiped out from particular areas (Albo-Puigserver et al., 2021; Coll & Bellido, 2019), while the maximum age of sardines in the Mediterranean does not exceed five years.
-(FAO, 2020)Not detecting a selective pressure of fisheries alone on sardines could also be attributed to the respective layer used in this study since it comprises data from Global Fishing Watch (Kroodsma et al., 2018) only available since 2012 and up to 2016.
-Spatially-explicit, historical data on fishing pressure are available for a too short period to capture long-term changes in fishing activity affecting this highly commercial species (FAO, 2020) but also the selective pressure acting on the stock.
+Co-variation of SNPs with variables reflecting fishing effort was observed in the cumulative impacts variable i.e. cum_impact† (Ramírez et al., 2018, 2021), where climate impacts on sardine biomass and spawning is combined with fishing effort footprint, as well as in fishing effort (fishing_ef) when RDA was employed.
+Such findings agree with multiple lines of evidence where fishing may alter fluctuations in sardine stocks, but may not be the primary source of change (Checkley et al., 2017; Coll et al., 2019; Saraux et al., 2019) and the fact that environmental parameters (ICES, 2015) and in particular temperature and food are essential factors for sardines in general.
+Unarguably, fishing effort is affecting sardine stocks and might become detrimental to their sustainability (Ramírez et al., 2018, 2021).
+It has been the main reason why elderly age classes have been wiped out from particular areas (Albo-Puigserver et al., 2021; Coll & Bellido, 2019), having the maximum age of sardines in the Mediterranean not exceeding five years.
+Spatially-explicit information on fishing pressure is only available for a relatively short time period, thus preventing from capturing long-term changes in fishing activity (FAO, 2020) but also the selective pressure acting on the stock.
+In part, this may explain the lack of strong selective pressure of fisheries (when considered alone) on sardine populations.
 However, from a genomics perspective, whether sardines’ primary control in the Mediterranean is bottom-up (i.e., climate variability) rather than top-down (i.e., fishing) remains to be fully assessed, with our results pointing to a probable combination of factors affecting sardine’s population dynamics.

-What causes the differences in sardine’s physical conditions?
+North/South gradient is solely affected by the environment or does it have a heritable basis?

-The key variables of the northern vs southern dataset are related to high temperature velocity of change and sea surface salinity (SSS) of the freshest month (biogeo09) with its lowest value observed in the northernmost site GSA07a, and indicate that reproduction and survival are important forces acting on sardines in the area.
-Variables that reflected either directly or indirectly food availability (e.g., nitrate) failed to justify the poorer physical condition of sardines in northern versus southern sites through genomic adaptations.
-Nitrate, a significant index of ecosystem production, does not seem to provide any clue since it was found invariable in the relevant sites.
-Primary production is varying in a contrasting way to that anticipated in cases where food availability is the cause of difference in fish condition, i.e., it is lower in GSA06c and higher in GSA07a, GSA07b and GSA06a.
+According to our results, the genetic patterns of sardines sampled in the area do not reflect the observed north to south gradient in size and body condition.
+Furthermore, key variables of the northern vs southern dataset are related to high temperature velocity of change (sst_max_sl) and sea surface salinity (SSS) of the freshest month (biogeo09) with its lowest value observed in the northernmost site GSA07a, indicating that reproduction and survival are important forces acting on sardines in the area.
+Variables reflecting directly or indirectly food availability (e.g., nitrate) failed to justify the poorer physical condition of sardines in northern versus southern sites through genomic adaptations.
+Nitrate, a significant index of ecosystem production, was invariable in the relevant sites.
+Primary production is varying in a counter anticipated way to that expected when food availability causes differences in fish condition, i.e., it is lower in the wealthier GSA06c area and higher in the poorer GSA07a, GSA07b and GSA06a areas.
 The only variables that reflected northern poorness to southern richness were PAR mean (Photosynthetically Active Radiation) and bottom nitrate that have been found to vary on a seasonal basis (Zhao & Costello, 2019).
-Nevertheless, not looking into the seasonal variation of the environmental variables with time inevitably disregards any seasonal/temporal changes occurring as well as their spatial extent with the role of seasonality remaining to be further assessed in future studies.
+Nevertheless, not strictly looking into the seasonal variation of the environmental variables with time (we only looked on average values of two periods i.e. May-October and November-April approximating the species reproductive season) inevitably disregards any seasonal/temporal changes occurring as well as their spatial extent with the role of seasonality remaining to be further assessed in future studies.